IOC Releases Statement, Holds Second Video Call With Peng Shuai

 The call was held just moments before the Women's Tennis Association (WTA) announced an immediate suspension of all tournaments in China due to ongoing concerns.

 The IOC and its president Thomas Bach first made contact with Peng on Nov.
-21. and now they aim to take a "human and person-centered approach" as they continue in this process.
+21 and now they aim to take what the organization is calling a "human and person-centered approach" as they continue in this process.

 "The IOC’s efforts led to a half-hour videoconference with Peng Shuai on 21 November, during which she explained her situation and appeared to be safe and well, given the difficult situation she is in.
 This was reconfirmed in yesterday’s call.
 Our human and person-centred approach means that we continue to be concerned about her personal situation and will continue to support her."